ChetanKuckian/chetankuckian.github.io/_pages/about.md

 ---
 title: "About"
 layout: single
 excerpt: "Hi there!
-My name is Nicola."
+My name is Chetan."
 sitemap: true
 permalink: /about
 author_profile: true